23. pyxc: Arrays

 Size must be a literal. var buf: int[n] is rejected — variable sizes are not supported.
 The element count must be a constant integer known at parse time.

 No nested arrays. int[4][2] is not valid syntax.
 An array of arrays is not supported.
-Use a struct with multiple array fields if you need a 2-D layout.
+Use a struct with multiple array fields for a 2-D layout.

 No heap arrays.
 Arrays in this chapter live on the stack only.
 Heap allocation is done through malloc and ptr[T] from chapter 20.

 No pointer arithmetic on arrays.
 Indexing works.
-Direct pointer arithmetic (arr + 1) on an array variable does not — use addr(arr[i]) to get a pointer to an element and arithmetic from there.
+Direct pointer arithmetic on an array variable does not — use addr(arr[i]) to get a pointer to an element.

 What's Next